 Family friendly camp in the remote western section of Hwange National Park

 Given the abundance of prey animals, it is no wonder that it also has the highest concentration of lion in the Park.
-Robins is also known for big populations of reedbuck, roan, sable and tsessebe as well as the usual herds of elephants and other species encountered in the Park.
+Robins is also known for big populations of reedbuck, roan and sable as well as the usual herds of elephants and other species encountered in the Park.
 Particularly encouraging are the regular sightings of both cheetah and African wild dog.

 The scenery of Robins is varied with hills, kopjes (small bouldered hills) and vlei (grassed plains that flood seasonally) areas and has a lot to offer the wildlife enthusiast.